UWEnrollmentManagement/Person/README.md

 Exposed Attributes
 ==================

-The container classes expose the following attributes, corresponding to those descibed in [this PWS glossary](https://wiki.cac.washington.edu/display/pws/PWS+Attribute+Glossary):
+The container classes expose the following attributes, corresponding to those described in [this PWS glossary](https://wiki.cac.washington.edu/display/pws/PWS+Attribute+Glossary):

 ```
     Exposed by all classes: